 From Brian Picker, 1st Mariner Mortgage:

-Big news as older FHA condo projects were set to expire yesterday which would have been a nightmare for getting them all re-approved by HUD in a timely manner.
+Big news as older FHA Pre-construction Condos in Toronto projects were set to expire yesterday which would have been a nightmare for getting them all re-approved by HUD in a timely manner.
 In light of this HUD extended the expirations dates out based on when the original project was FHA approved.

 FHA Condominium Project Approvals Expiration Dates Extended:

 FHA announces extension of condominium project approvals with an expiration date of December 7, 2010.
 Provided below are the extension dates based on five-year time frames with the exception of those condominium projects with original approval dates from 1972 -1985.

 Initial Project Approval Dates Current Expiration Date New Expiration Date

 1972 – 1980 December 7, 2010 December 31, 2010

 1981 – 1985 December 7, 2010 December 31, 2010

 1986 – 1990 December 7, 2010 May 31, 2011

 1991 – 1995 December 7, 2010 July 31, 2011